 60-Second Presidents Scavenger Hunt

-Directions: Use the 60-Second Presidents Playlist from eMediaVA to find the President that matches the descriptions below.
+Directions: Use the 60-Second Presidents collection from eMediaVA to find the President that matches the descriptions below.
 Then research the President that interests you most and write another 60-second biography with your favorite presidential facts!

 - Who was the President who may have made a “Corrupt Bargain” in winning his election as President?